i

 Rule: Artifact or restructured as list.

-PDF/UA compliant output with MathML equations.
+What universities get: PDF/UA compliant output with MathML equations.
 EPUB export and tactile diagram formats for braille-ready delivery.
-Dedicated Community of Practice member assignment with STEM expertise.
+Dedicated specialist assignment with STEM expertise.
 MathML delivery option for LMS integration (Moodle, Canvas, Blackboard).
 Annual STEM accessibility training included for partner institutions.

 We are working with early university partners to shape the STEM pipeline.
-Get in touch to tell us about your content and we will tell you exactly how we can help.
+Tell us about your content and we will tell you exactly how we can help.